Cakhavan/PubNubBlockChain/README.md

 # PubNubBlockChain
-Demo project for the PubNub with Blockchain Tutorial: <link>
+Demo project for the PubNub with Blockchain Tutorial: https://www.pubnub.com/blog/implementing-pubnub-dapp-with-ethereum-blockchain/